AREAS OF PRACTICE

 WHAT WE DO

-Tony, Geren and Mack continue their complex litigation practice.
+Tony and Geren continue their complex litigation practice.
 The more complex, the better we like it.
 We go to the mat with firms many times bigger than we are.
 All three of us have all been in a big firm practice.
 We can do it quicker, leaner, better.

 We prepare each case as if it is going to trial, even though in the modern world many cases settle.
 But we have found that by positioning our clients to win at trial, they can both control a negotiation, and maximize their position if the case goes to trial.
 We do not see cases as opportunities to bill; we do the things that make sense to win.